 The king turned abruptly and nodded sharply at her.
 "You are going to Ludia in a few hours to speak with Prince Vahn about our treaty.
 Sir Von Buren will be your bodyguard," he said slowly with a stern glare.

-"B-but me?
+"M-me?
 Discuss something as important as a treaty?
-Father, I don't think it's wise to..."
+Father, are you certain?
+I've never-"

 She trailed off, suddenly remembering where she was when a frantic "Psst!
 Psst!" reached her ears from the audience.
 In the corner of her eye, she caught Chasta motioning for her to zip her lips then hide behind a tall butler.